Old card punch models, 1890 through the 1930s. These are machines that that

 punch allowed accurate placement of holes with minimum physical strain, one

-hole at a time, and also provided access to the interior of the card,
+hole at a time, and also provided access to the interior of the card (not

-allowing more information per card.
-A skilled Pantograph operator could
+just the edges) allowing more information per card.
+A skilled Pantograph

-punch 700 cards per day (compared to electric keypunch operators in the
+operator could punch 700 cards per day (compared to electric keypunch

 Hollerith Type 001 Numeric Key Punch